lizmat/articles/lazyindustrious.md

 baked lettering with that sweet crusty glaze, where each letter takes about a second to make.
 If it had been only one elf doing that, it would have taken at least 5 + 9 + 8 = **22** seconds.
-Thanks to the `catchup` elf, it only took slightly more than **5** seconds.
+Thanks to the `catchup` elf, it only took slightly more than **9** seconds!
+More than twice as fast!

 Of course, if all other elves were already busy doing other things, it might actually take a little longer than just over 5 seconds.
 Or even longer than 22 seconds, if the other elves are working on more important things than baking letters with the right glazing.
 So your elf mileage may vary.
-You don't want to overwork your elves, well for too long then  :-).
+You don't want to overwork your elves, well not for too long.
+A few seconds should be ok.

 Use the right elf
 -----------------